 The results of foreign operations are translated into Hong Kong dollars at the exchange rates approximating the foreign exchange rates ruling at the dates of the transactions.
-Balance sheet items are translated into Hong Kong dollars at the closing foreign exchange rates at the end of the reporting period.
+Balance sheet items are translated into Hong Kong dollars at the closing foreign exchange rates at the reporting date.
 The resulting exchange differences are recognised in other comprehensive income and accumulated separately in equity in the translation reserve.

-On disposal of a foreign operation, the cumulative amount of the exchange differences relating to that foreign operation is reclassified from equity to the income and expenditure account when the profit or loss on disposal is recognised.
+On disposal of a foreign operation, the cumulative amount of the exchange differences relating to that foreign operation is reclassified from equity to the income and expenditure account when the gain or loss on disposal is recognised.